 When you look at everything that the oil companies knew but wouldn’t tell the government, it is clear that they should take responsibility for this mess.
 In 2002, a South Tahoe jury looked at all the evidence and decided that (1) MTBE-containing gasoline is defective because the MTBE causes more harm than good and (2) it was wrong for the oil companies not to warn people about the danger of MTBE in gasoline.
 The jury even decided that several of the oil companies acted with malice in selling gasoline containing MTBE, making them far more blame-worthy than just being careless with the condition of our environment.

 Under the law of products liability, when a product is defective, everyone in the “chain of distribution” from the manufacturer to the final retailer can be held responsible for that product.

 We could have sued every mom and pop gas station that became a source of MTBE contamination.

 We could have, but we didn’t.

 Baron & Budd has taken the position that the oil companies are the ones who should be held responsible.
-They are the ones who decided to add MTBE to gasoline even though they knew the risk.
-They are the ones who told the government that everything would be okay and who actually promoted MTBE as environmentally-friendly.
+They are the ones that decided to add MTBE to gasoline even though they knew the risk.
+They are the ones that told the government that everything would be okay and that actually promoted MTBE as environmentally-friendly.